grommet/grommet/src/js/components/DataTable/README.md

 **select**

-Which rows should be selected.
-The values in this array should match
+When supplied, causes checkboxes to be added to each row to indicate
-      the primaryKey or columns[].primary keyed value for the row's data object.
+      which rows are selected.
+The values in this array should match the 'primaryKey' or 'columns[].primary' keyed value for the row's data object.
+If 'onSelect' is provided, the CheckBoxes are enabled and this function can be used to track select changes.

 ```
 [